Back and forth she went, weighing her options. When is the best time to get an MBA?

 Dragon boat racing is a team sport from ancient China.
 Today it an international sport with competitive teams here in the Bay Area.

-Christine practiced dragon boating 3/4ths of the year, 3 times a week, with workouts in between.
+Christine practiced dragon boating for three quarters of the year, 3 times a week, with workouts in between.
 She was also the co-captain of the PG&E dragon boat team in the novice division.

 “During orientation, fun facts about people in the entering class are shared and it was mentioned that I was a captain on the PG&E dragon boat team—almost immediately people began asking me about the sport,” Christine shares.